What is the BGA ?

 How we help employers

-The Employers Zone is for anyone that employs staff in the equine industry.
-Employers can purchase annual access to the Zone and get a wide range of benefits and support for their employment of grooms and running of their business.
+The Equestrian Employers Assocation (EEA) is for anyone that employs staff in the equine industry.
+With annual membeship, employers can get a wide range of benefits and support for their employment of grooms and running of their business.

 How does the BGA exist?